Opossums, more commonly known as ‘possums’ in the Southwestern U.S. and Midwest, are the largest order of marsupials in the Western Hemisphere.

-Opossums are opportunistic omnivores, surviving on a combination of meat and vegetation in their diets.
-This suits their diverse habitats well – some opossums thrive in semi-aquatic settings, while others are adept for life on the ground.
+Other possum information facts include: Opossums are opportunistic omnivores, surviving on a combination of meat and vegetation in their diets.
+This suits their diverse habitats well – For some, a semi-aquatic setting is the perfect opossum habitat, while others are adept for life on the ground.

 Similar to a free-loading friend sleeping on your couch, once an opossum settles in and gets comfortable, they’re stubborn to remove.

 Predominantly solitary and nomadic, opossums will happily stay in one area – like your home! – as long as food and shelter are nearby.

 What makes a human home so appealing as an opossum habitat is the fact they won’t put much effort into building a shelter, preferring to lazily squat in or under a home.